PyFPGA/pyfpga/doc/user_guide.md

 prj.generate(strategy, to_task, from_task, capture)
 ```

-The default *strategy* is `none`, but you can apply some optimizations using
+The initial value of *strategy* is `default`, but you can apply some
-`area`, `power` or `speed`.
-At this point you are selecting if apply or not
+optimizations using `area`, `power` or `speed`.
+At this point you are
-certain commands.
+selecting if apply or not certain commands.

 In case of *to_task* and *from_taks* (with default values `bit` and `prj`),
 you are selecting the first and last task to execute when `generate` is